nodejs/TSC/Project Lifecycle.md

 ## Project Definition

-The Node.js Foundation hosts several "Top Level Projects."
+The Node.js Foundation hosts several "Top-Level Projects."
 These projects are autonomous from each other and governed by their own TC (Technical Committee) and chartered by the Node.js Foundation TSC.

 Projects are free to create "Working Groups" which are autonomous groups collaborating to fulfill a set of responsibilities.
 Working Groups are eventually chartered by the TC.
 The TSC also charters its own Working Groups.